Serechops/Serechops-Stash/plugins/stashToggleSceneSprites/README.md

-# Stash Scenes Sprite Toggle Plugin
+# Stash Toggle Scene Sprites

 This button allows users to toggle between the preview image and the sprite (contact sheet) for all visible scenes on the page.